stevekinney/react-typescript/content/Polymorphic components.md

 endBranch: polymorphic
 ---

-Let's walk along the razors edge between practicalk and academic.
-I'm including this section because once or twice, I've needed to use the techiques we're about to cover, but those occasions were few and far between.
+Let's walk along the razors edge between practical and academic.
+I'm including this section because once or twice, I've needed to use the techniques we're about to cover, but those occasions were few and far between.

 When I worked at Twilio, they had a team dedicated to building out their design system, [Paste](https://paste.twilio.design).
 The foundational component was [`Box`](https://paste.twilio.design/primitives/box).
 Everything was build on top of `Box`.